-b.
-Regular part-time employees: for regular employees working less than full time (approved FTE of less than .75 and at or above .5), the County will prorate the amount of its contributions to .65 of full-time FTE status for the year.
+- 1. County Contribution: - a.
+Regular full-time employees: for employees with an established and approved FTE (Full Time Equivalent) of .75 and above, b.
+Regular Part-Time Employees: for regular employees working less than full time (approved FTE of less than .75 and at or above .50 FTE), the County will prorate the amount of its contributions to .65 of full-time FTE status for the year.